 Cox Plate Results

 The Cox Plate is the best Weight For Age race in Australasia.
 The Cox Plate is a tough rough and usually the toughest and best horse in the race will win it.
-Last years winner of the Cox Plate was Pinker Pinker ridden by Craig Williams.
-We have a look at the Cox Plate results and information.
+Last years winner of the Cox Plate was international galloper Adelaide who was ridden by Ryan Moore.
+View the replay of the race below.
+We have a look at the results and information.